‘Days Of Our Lives’ Spoilers: Is James Lastovic Leaving ‘DOOL’?

 Following the operation, Hal tried to kill Kayla (Mary Beth Evans).
 After she was saved by Steve, Joey, and Jade, Gabrielle Haugh’s character was told once again that Joey only wanted to be friends.
 She seemed to be okay with it, but now that she is at home, Jade is hurting.
 The only way she knows how to deal with pain is by self-medicating.
 Next week on Days Of Our Lives, spoilers reveal that Jade will be rushed to the hospital after abusing pain medication.
 It will be interesting to see how Joey reacts.

 Earlier this week, it was reported that James Lastovic was nominated for an Emmy award.
-He is an excellent actor and he will be missed.
+He is an excellent actor, and he will be missed.
 He certainly has a bright future ahead and fans are wishing him the best of luck.

 What do you think of James Lastovic leaving Days Of Our Lives?
 Are you disappointed that his contract was not renewed?
 How do you think his storyline will end?
-Or do you believe that he will be recast, like Jade Michaels was earlier this year?
+Or do you believe that he will be recast like Jade Michaels was earlier this year?

 [Featured Image by Evans Vestal Ward/NBC]